 The standard recommended dose for adults is between 1,200-4,800 mg per day, but some individuals have only had notable effects in doses ranging around 10,000 mg.

 It seem safe to use it regularly, as breaks are only necessary every 18 months of discontinued use.
 Because of its mild effects, piracetam also does not cause any pronounced side effects.

-When taking this smart drug, you may experience very short-term anxiety, drowsiness, insomnia, or agitation, but nothing too serious.
+When taking this nootropic, you may experience very short-term anxiety, drowsiness, insomnia, or agitation, but nothing too serious.

 Many scientific studies have been conducted with choline supplements alongside piracetam, as the two have been proven to have a synergistic relationship.